-Herbicide Product/A (lb ai/A) Weeds When to Apply Remarks and Paragraph าร 107% Liberty (glufosinate) 28 to 34 fl oz (0.37 to 0.44) Annual broadleaf weeds and control or suppression of grasses.
+Herbicide Product/A (ai/A) Weeds When to Apply Remarks and Paragraphs Liberty (glufosinate) 28 to 34 fl oz (0.37 to 0.44 lb) Annual broadleaf weeds and control or suppression of grasses.
 POST.
-Canola: rate when tank Apply with AMS Growth stage of mixing with fertilizer th a POST at 3 lb/A. THE RESERVE AND ADDRESS OF THE PARTY OF THE G 12 11 12 12 12 12 12 12 12 12 12 12 12 (F) 000 (6-20-5) Grass weeds: Green foxtail 1 to 6 <4 2 or less THE RESERVE OF THE PARTY OF See Remarks.
-Yellow foxtail 1 to 4 <2 prior to tillering 1000 Wild oat 1 to 4 <4 1 or less Barnyardgrass 1 to 6 <3 1 or less Proso millet 1 to 6 <3 1 or less Vol. wheat 1 to 4 <4 1 or less The second of the second 100 200 100 out the same Vol. barley 1 to 3 <3 100 (100 (100 (100 (100 (100 (100 (100 DESCRIPTION OF PARTY Vol. corn 1 to 4 <6 1 lous pent - ludge mon 389 p.
-30 p.
-10 10 p.
-10 10 p.
-10 p.
-10 10 p.
-10 = A second approximately Refer to label for Liberty is a non A7 L1 L4 S7 X or addition -residual, al informa ition.
+Canola: Cotyledon up to early bolting stage.
+Broadleaf weeds: Up to 3 inches tall.
+Grass weeds: See Remarks.
+Apply only to Liberty Link canola varieties.
+Use low rate when tank-mixing with a POST grass herbicide.Apply with AMS fertilizer at 3 lb/A. Allow a 65 day PHI.
+Growth stage of grass weeds at application: Grass weed # leaves Inches tall # tillers Green foxtail 1 to 6 <4 2 or less Yellow foxtail 1 to 4 <2 prior to tillering Wild oat 1 to 4 <4 1 or less Barnyardgrass 1 to 6 <3 1 or less YelsVelow finite Proso millet 1 to 6 <3 1 or less Bernard Constant Bernardia Allow edit nine ROST No Sugarant 2 to Elitavez Mar POST Wast Vol. wheat 1 to 4 4 1 of less Vol. barley 1 to 3 Vol. corn 1 to 4 = A second application may be required.
+Refer to label for additional information.
+Liberty is a non-residual, contact herbicide.
+A7 L1 L4 S7 X1